Frequently Asked Questions

 When do you admit new students and how are enrollment decisions made?

 Families are offered admission in spring to start at the beginning of the school year in late August.
 With our new facility expansion in 2021, we may have additional spots open up at other times this year.
 Families with an application on file may be considered for any openings that may become available throughout the year.
 Mission Kids bases enrollment decisions on a number of factors including child’s age and gender and our desire for diversity of ethnicity, language, ability, income and family make up.
 We also consider the family’s overall ability to contribute time, resources and expertise to the co-op community.

 Curriculum & Student Care

 Our curriculum is child-led and draws on philosophies of play-based and emergent learning.
 Adults provide the raw materials for inspiration and enough structure to enable children’s minds to flourish.
 Choices are always available for children not interested in the main group activity.
 We believe the most important thing for children to be learning at this age is peaceful socialization and positive communication, and we incorporate this belief into everything we do.
 A typical day includes a healthy dose of free play, activities that draw on gross and fine motor skills, healthy snacks, exciting outings in the neighborhood, group reading, rest time and more play!
 We are community based, and draw upon our surroundings for inspiration and learning opportunities.
 Music, language, yoga, art, cooking and the study of nature are all concepts introduced to children within the Mission Kids curriculum.

 What kind of classroom management do you use?

 Mission Kids promotes peaceful conflict resolution.
-We’re committed to empowering children to resolve conflict through peace-based socialization and communication.
+We’re committed to empowering children to resolve conflict through socialization and communication.
 Children learn to identify and share feelings, practice listening skills, and collaboratively problem-solve under the guidance of trained teachers and parents.